-For the uninformed, Joni Mitchell has been able to nail the most elusive of all great pop music quests, eight spectacular albums in a row, something matched by only a handful including the Beatles, Stevie Wonder, Springsteen, the Stones, Van Morrison, and Dylan.
+For the uninformed, Joni Mitchell has been able to nail the most elusive of all great pop music quests, eight spectacular albums in a row, something matched by only a handful by such goliaths as the Beatles, Stevie Wonder, Springsteen, the Stones, Van Morrison, and Dylan.
 Beginning in 1969, Joni released Clouds; Ladies of the Canyon; Blue; For the Roses; Court and Spark; Miles of Aisles; The Hissing of Summer Lawns, and Hejira during an astonishing seven-year period.
 Ultimately, these musical gemstones are as good as anything generated by any soloist in the past 60 years.

-In addition, Mitchell authored the anthem of her generation, “Woodstock.” (“We are stardust, we are golden.
+Of course, Mitchell authored the anthem of her generation, “Woodstock.” (“We are stardust, we are golden.
 We are billion-year-old carbon.
 And we gotta get ourselves back to the garden.”)
 With “Big Yellow Taxi,” she composed the most revered ecological anthem in the last half-century. (“Don’t it always seem to go.
 That you don’t know what you’ve got til it’s gone.
 They paved paradise – and put up a parking lot.”)
 Joni’s hallowed “Circle Game,” has been played at countless christenings, weddings, and funerals. (“Yesterday a child came out to wonder.
 Caught a dragonfly inside a jar.
 Fearful when the sky was full of thunder.
 And tearful at the falling of a star.
 And the seasons they go round and round, and the painted ponies go up and down.
 We’re captive on the carousel of time.
 We can’t return we can only look behind – from where we came.
 And go round and round and round in the circle game.”)
 Finally, the songwriter’s most venerated song, “Both Sides Now,” is considered one of the ten most important ballads produced in the modern era. (“I’ve looked at life from both sides now.
 From win and lose and still somehow.
 It’s life’s illusions I recall.
 I really don’t know life…at all.”)

 By the summertime, I discerned that I had listened to nothing but Joni Mitchell music since “The Donald” had taken over the White House.
 In the meantime, from last winter’s Women’s March on Washington to the astonishing results in local elections around the nation 10 months later, scores of prescient observers have predicted that such memorable bookends are harbingers to what will occur in this calendar year.
 If so, then, Joni Mitchell has already provided the era’s decidedly feminine alternative.